 Build up Supply in anticipation of upcoming demand.

 You have a sales order for a large number of goods.
-They all have to ship together on a specific date.
+They must ship together on a specific date.
 To meet that demand, you must build up the supply over time.

-For example; 6000 goods are ordered to be shipped in 6 months.
+For example, 6000 goods are ordered to be shipped in 6 months.
 The production rate is 250 widgets a week.
-To meet the demand, production needs to start 24 weeks before the agreed shipment date.
-The 23 weeks leading up to the shipment date will resort in additional inventory on-hand.
+To meet the demand, production needs to start 24 weeks before the shipment date.
+Each week of the 23 weeks leading up to the shipment date requires that additional inventory on-hand.
 (1 week of production subtracted from the shipment date)